php-fig/fig-standards/proposed/clock-meta.md

 ### 4.1 Chosen Approach

-We have decided to formalize the existing practices, used by several other packages out in the wild.
-Some of the popular packages providing this functionality are:
+We have decided to formalize the existing practices used by several other packages.
+Some popular packages providing this functionality are:

 * [`lcobucci/clock`](https://packagist.org/packages/lcobucci/clock)
 * [`kreait/clock`](https://packagist.org/packages/kreait/clock)